openhab/openhab-addons/bundles/org.openhab.binding.denonmarantz/README.md

 Denon models with HEOS support (`AVR-X..00H`) do not support the HTTP API.
 They do support Telnet.
 During Discovery this is auto-detected and configured.

+For devices without ethernet interface you can use a serial-to-TCP-Bridge (e.g. ESP8266 with [Tasmota and TCP Serial Bridge](https://tasmota.github.io/docs/Serial-to-TCP-Bridge/)).
+Tested models: AVR-2308

 ## Discovery

 This binding can discover Denon and Marantz receivers using mDNS.